In this article

 Cash float goes hand-in-hand with doing business.
 Payments take time, and banks can be slow.
 The better your cash flow organization, the fewer problems you’ll have with cash float inaccuracy.

-Ramp allows you to control your financials, from cash flow to credit card spending.
+The Ramp Business Credit Card allows you to control your finances, from cash flow to credit card spending.
 Our tracking offers a high level of detail, thanks to our accounting automation software.
-The ability to sync all of your financial accounts, services, and software gives you more accurate data—plus, you can set up customized notifications, which can be used to track a widening cash float gap.
+The platform gives you the ability to sync all of your financial accounts, services, and software, giving you more accurate data.
+Plus, you can set up customized notifications, which can be used to track a widening cash float gap.

 More accurate, up-to-date data prevents cash float from getting out of hand.
-That means less time calculating phantom cash and more time to spend on lucrative and necessary accounting.
+That means less time calculating phantom cash and more time to spend on accounting tasks that help you make more informed business decisions.

 Former Senior Content Marketing Manager, Ramp